Tarot is a fascinating deck of 78 symbolic picture cards, but it’s also far more than that. Tarot acts as a key that:

 - How do I intend to use the intuitive wisdom it reveals to me?

 This simple act of consecration creates a special bond between you and your deck.
-Depending on personal preference, you may choose to perform this as a ritual, with incense, sage, or crystals, but this is not necessary.
+Depending on your personal preference, you may choose to perform this as a simple ritual, using candles, incense, or other spiritual items.

 4. Add Extras

-You may choose to add the some of the following items for enhancing your tarot practice, if you wish.
+The following items will enhance your tarot practice, if you wish.

 Tarot Journal – I highly suggest keeping a tarot journal.
 The process of exploring your thoughts and feelings through writing greatly enhances your tarot work.
 Just be sure to keep your journal in a secure location.